-One of the best ways to get started with Cinemagraph Pro for macOS is by watching the getting started, intermediate, and advanced tutorials.
-The tutorials will help you gain a better understanding of where the product features are located and how to apply them before creating your first cinemagraph.
+The best way to get started with Cinemagraph Pro for macOS is by watching tutorials.
+The tutorials will help you gain a better understanding of where features are located and how to use them before creating your first cinemagraph.

 If you’re new to cinemagraphs, you may feel a bit overwhelmed when you launch the app for the first time.
 Continue reading to learn how to navigate the app and create cinemagraphs in Cinemagraph Pro for macOS.

 When you launch Cinemagraph Pro for macOS, you’ll be greeted with a welcome window.
 On the welcome window you can open your recent documents and tutorial documents used in the getting started, intermediate, and advanced tutorials.
 These tutorials and others can be viewed in-app under the tutorials tab.